BrightspaceUI/documentation/docs/adding-component.md

 \`\`\`
 ```

-Other code blocks with no docs comment will be rendered as code blocks.
+**Code blocks:** Other code blocks with no docs comment will be rendered as code blocks.

 #### Hidden Content

-This includes information such as installation instructions and testing instructions.
-Wrap tese sections in `<!-- docs: start hidden content -->` and `<!-- docs: end hidden content -->`.
+This includes information such as installation and testing instructions.
+Wrap these sections in `<!-- docs: start hidden content -->` and `<!-- docs: end hidden content -->`.
 For example:

 ```
 <!-- docs: start hidden content -->